jones1008/docker-lampose/README.md

 ```

 ### 5. Install Composer
-Composer is installed per default, and it runs `composer install` at startup if you set the path where it is executed with the following environment variable in your `docker-compose.yml`:
+Composer is installed per default in it's lates version, and it runs `composer install` at startup if you set the path where it is executed with the following environment variable in your `docker-compose.yml`:
 ```yaml
 services:
   web: